 - 1 teaspoon Chinese five-spice powder

 - 2 handfuls pistachios

-- 2. Place the chicken strips in a bowl.
-Season with salt and pepper and set aside.
-Line a 9-by-5-by-3-inch loaf pan with several slices ham, making sure there are no gaps in between the slices and allowing the ends to hang over the edge of the pan.
-Reserve 2 slices ham for draping over the top.
+- Line a 9-by-5-by-3-inch loaf pan with several slices ham, making sure there are no gaps in between the slices and allowing the ends to hang over the edge of the pan.
+Reserve 2 slices ham for draping over the top later.

-- 3. Combine the minced pork, garlic, egg, five-spice powder, brandy, and pistachios, and season well with salt and pepper.
-This mixture should be moist and will help your terrine hold together.
-(To check the seasoning, make a patty with a tiny amount of the ground meat mixture and fry it.
-Taste and adjust the seasoning of the rest of your mixture if necessary.)
+- In a large bowl, combine the minced pork, garlic, egg, five-spice powder, brandy, and pistachios, and season well with salt and pepper.
+The mixture should be moist and will help your terrine hold together.
+(To check the seasoning, make a patty with a tiny amount of the ground meat mixture and fry it in a skillet and then taste it.
+Adjust the seasoning of the rest of your mixture if necessary.)

 - Spread 1/3 of the pork mixture evenly over the bottom of the lined loaf pan.
 Arrange half of the chicken on top of the pork mixture.
 Repeat the layering process, finishing with a final layer of the pork mixture.
 Fold the ends of the ham over the top and then drape with the 2 reserved slices ham to completely cover the pork mixture.

 - Cover the loaf pan with foil.
 Place the loaf pan in a larger roasting pan.
 Pour enough cold water into the roasting pan to reach 3/4 of the way up the side of the loaf pan.
 Bake for 20 minutes.